PurpleKingdomGames/indigo-website/indigodocs/shaders/constants.md

 ---
 id: constants
-title: Shader Constants, Variables (read only), & Outputs (read/write)
+title: Shader Constants, Variables, and Outputs
 ---

 Below are tables of shader constants and Variables (read only) that are available to you, provided by Indigo, when writing shaders for the WebGL 2.0 renderer.